therealanby/MoreBlenderNotes/Fundamentals/Usefulstuff.md

 - vertex groups is what the vertices are called and each bone has a group that they control
 - meshes will have an armature modifier

+**Constraints**
+- allows simple and complex relationships to be formed between bones and objects
+- object and bone constraints (bone constraints are same as object but assigned to bones)
+- constraints
+  - copy location: an object with this constraint will have the same location as a chosen object at the specified axis. click x on influence to keep location data after removing constraint
+  - limit location: does not depend on an object.
+Uses values inputted by user. restrains location of object to certain area. check for transform to make the true location also be limited

+- note about bones: work similarly. however, you can select individual bones as something to copy as a restraint [10:50 of this vid as example](https://www.youtube.com/watch?v=fx33sPEAZEk&list=PLa1F2ddGya_-UvuAqHAksYnB0qL9yWDO6&index=32)

 **Misc**
 - to make custom control thingies, go in object mode, create a circle mesh (not UV sphere) and edit it in edit mode a shape you want.